SpikeThatMike/MicroORMSharp/README.md

 - `DropTable()`
 - `TruncateTable()`

-If the flag is not enabled for the active connection reference, an exception will be throw.
+If the flag is not enabled for the active connection reference, an exception will be thrown.

 ## Initialising Database